vladimireganov/ACS_2021_2022/README.md

 for this year we are using MS5607 and BMX 160 as sensors.

-refer to BMP390 and BNO055 as examples from last year.
+refer to last_year_libs folder as examples from last year.
 They were wriiten for Arduino-like boards.